-On Friday, 4th December 2020 Antarctica will experience a total solar eclipse, a rare phenomenon which occurs every 75 years.
+On Friday, 4th December 2021 Antarctica will experience a total solar eclipse, a rare phenomenon which occurs every 75 years.
 Set to take place in the early morning in the skies over the Southern Ocean.
-The best place to witness the moon’s passing between the earth and the sun will be from South Georgia, the South Orkney Islands and from northern Patagonia, in either Chile or Argentina.
-The event itself is highly sought after, not least because it coincides with early spring in Antarctica and the hatching of Penguin chicks, so we favour the smaller, more exclusive ships who will have a well considered route and specialist guides for the sighting.
+The best place to witness the moon’s passing between the earth and the sun will be from South Georgia and the South Orkney Islands.
+The event itself is highly sought after, not least because it coincides with early spring in Antarctica and the hatching of Penguin chicks, so we favour the smaller, more exclusive ships which will have a well considered route and specialist guides onboard.

 The Magellan Explorer is the finest expedition vessel among the smaller luxury cruises.
 Custom built for the icy Antarctic waters, the ship hosts up to 73 guests in suites of varying sizes with the top four categories offering a private balcony; the perfect vantage point for witnessing the immensity of the white desert and its wildlife.
 Kitted out in thermal gear, binoculars in hand, guests will explore the boundless white landscape by foot, kayak or zodiac, wide-eyed and with heart pumping exhilaration as they delve into ice tunnels, whale habitats and dome-shaped ice sheets.
 With a similar focus on expert guides and expeditions, the Hebridean Sky is a good alternative at a lower price point

 For a private and adventure-led experience, we favour the Legend super yacht, equipped with a 2-person submarine, snow scooters and a helipad.
 A journey on the Legend will take you to the deepest corners of the white continent in unparalleled comfort, accommodating up to 26 guests over 13 stateroom cabins.